 - However, if those dead cells are not removed from the surface they can go into pores and clog them

-- During adolescence times people secrete sebum at a higher rate due to activation of some hormones.
+- During adolescence times people produce skin oil at a higher rate due to activation of some hormones.
 This excess of sebum also clogs pores.

 - The combination of two: dead cells and excess skin oil contributes to acne, pimple, pustule and blackhead formation.